billc0sta/Aerospec/docs/docs.md

 #### String.pop
 `String.pop(str, indices...)` removes and shifts characters at each index of `indices...` from `str`.
 note that `indices...` are not accumulated, rather each index is removed independently and the next indices treat the string as a full one: `String.pop("Hello", 0, 1) // "elo", not "llo"`.
-a runtime error is raised if `str` is not of type string, if one of the `indices...` is not of type float or has a decimal part, if one of `indices...` is out of bounds or if `str` is a locked string.
+a runtime error is raised if:
+- `str` is not of type string.
+- one of the `indices...` is not of type float or has a decimal part.
+- one of `indices...` is out of bounds.
+- `str` is a locked string.
 example:
 ```
 str = "Abjad Hawaz"